 The Group's loans and advances to customers are concentrated in the real estate sector, which is traditionally the sector that receives the greatest financing from commercial banks in Estonia.
-As at 31 December 2022, the Group's loans and advances before allowances for credit losses to the real estate sector accounted for 24.6 per cent. of its total loans and advances to customers before allowances for credit losses.
-As at 31 December 2021, the comparative percentage was 24.4 per cent.
+As at 31 December 2023, the Group's loans and advances before allowances for credit losses to the real estate sector accounted for 24.3 per cent. of its total loans and advances to customers before allowances for credit losses.
+As at 31 December 2022, the comparative percentage was 24.6 per cent.
+A large majority of loans granted to the real estate sector are cash-flow based, with a well-diversified spectrum of customers split across office, retail and industrial segments.

-In addition, loans and advances to individuals accounted for 38.7 per cent. of the Group's total loans and advances to customers as at 31 December 2022 compared to 37.5 per cent. as at 31 December 2021.
+In addition, loans and advances to individuals accounted for 38.0 per cent. of the Group's total loans and advances to customers as at 31 December 2023 compared to 38.7 per cent. as at 31 December 2022.

 A small number of the Group's loans and advances to customers carry a large risk exposure, meaning that the Group's exposure under each loan exceeded 10 per cent. of its net own funds (broadly equal to its capital).
-As at 31 December 2022 and 31 December 2021, the Group had large exposure loans outstanding to five customers and these loans aggregated 57 per cent. and 76 per cent. of the Group's net own funds, respectively.
+As at 31 December 2023 and 31 December 2022, the Group had large exposure loans outstanding to four customers and these loans aggregated 47 per cent. and 57 per cent. of the Group's net own funds, respectively.